 - Evidence of financial support

-- Confidential financial statement on the application must be completed and signed by financial sponsor.
+- Confidential financial statements on the application must be completed and signed by financial sponsor.

 - Bank statement, scholarship, or loan approval indicating that there are sufficient funds to cover the “total cost of education” (tuition, fees, books, living expenses, transportation, and incidental expenses).
 Each dependent will require additional funds in the amount of $7,000 US dollars.